YuusukeHashimoto/Kosensai_Gakkaten_Kinect-Tetris/README.md

 (3) The game will end once GameOver is reached.
 Press the space button to return to the title screen again.
 <img src="image/GameOver.png" width="700px">

+# Award
+The Department of Information Engineering, to which I belong, won an award for excellence at the departmental exhibition.

+# Other works by our department
+- VR shooting game using a HMD (Head-Mounted Display)
+- Electrical circuit emulator using Minecraft
+- Promotional video for the department